Full counting statistics in the sine-Gordon model: Conclusions

 In this work, we have conducted an extensive numerical analysis of the full counting statistics (FCS) of various conserved quantities and their currents in the sine--Gordon field theory.
 This study was initiated in Ref. \cite{DelVecchio2023}, which focused on the weak-coupling limit of the theory, which can be captured by the classical sine--Gordon model.
 We continued and considerably extended this work by exploring a wide range of temperatures, coupling strengths, and spatial and temporal directions.
 Our investigation focused on the cumulants of the probability distributions associated with energy, momentum, and topological charge, as well as their corresponding currents.
+As the one-particle eigenvalues of other (higher) conserved charges are known \cite{Hegedus2026}, they could be studied in a similar way.

 A central outcome of our study is the identification of a fractal dependence of the charge cumulants on the coupling strength, in contrast to the continuous behaviour observed for energy and momentum.
-This finding is consistent with, and extends, earlier observations of fractal structures in transport quantities within the sine--Gordon model \cite{2025PhRvB.111k5121M}.
-We further provided evidence that this fractal behaviour disappears beyond the space-time rays past which charge-carrying excitations cannot propagate at the given temperature.
+This finding is consistent with, and extends, previous observations of fractal structures in transport quantities within the sine--Gordon model \cite{2025PhRvB.111k5121M}.
+The fact that only the topological charge displays fractal behaviour is due to the distinguished role of magnons in the dynamics of the topological charge, together with their complicated dependence on the coupling strength.
+We further provided evidence that this fractal behaviour disappears beyond the space-time rays past which charge-carrying excitations (i.e., magnons) cannot propagate at the given temperature.